EU urges Spanish and Catalan leaders to talk

 But signals from Madrid were still of a tough line, one day after Rajoy's position was confirmed by the king.

-In a stern address to the country on Tuesday evening, Felipe VI said the separatists "irresponsible conduct … could put at risk the economic and social stability of Catalonia and all of Spain"
+In a stern address to the country on Tuesday evening, Felipe VI said the separatists' "irresponsible conduct … could put at risk the economic and social stability of Catalonia and all of Spain"

 "It is the responsibility of the legitimate state powers to ensure constitutional order," he added.